MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 ## Devices

-Technicians and inspectors use Remote Assist on [HoloLens 1](https://docs.microsoft.com/hololens/hololens1-hardware), [HoloLens 2](https://docs.microsoft.com/hololens/hololens2-hardware), or AR-capable iOS or Android devices.
+Technicians and inspectors use Remote Assist on [HoloLens 1](https://docs.microsoft.com/hololens/hololens1-hardware), [HoloLens 2](https://docs.microsoft.com/hololens/hololens2-hardware), or AR-capable [Android](https://developers.google.com/ar/discover/supported-devices) and [iOS](https://www.apple.com/ios/augmented-reality/) mobile devices.

 Remote collaborators use Microsoft Teams on a PC or a mobile device.

+Learn more about the [technical requirements](requirements.md) for deploying and using Microsoft Dynamics 365 Remote Assist throughout your organization.

 ## Integrate Dynamics 365 Field Service